leehyon/kohsruhe/content/en/search.md

 ## Search the site

-*Please enter your search keyword directly into the input area below*
+*Please enter the search term in the input box below*

 {{< search >}}